 You will also need to have a number of soft skills, as the finance world is an extremely soft-skill and relationship-oriented one.
 Communication skills are a must – you will find yourself having to coordinate and communicate with multiple teams and people, ranging from tech experts to customers on a daily basis.
 Therefore, your communication skills, both written and oral must definitely be of high quality.

-If you are looking to get into Fintech, there are a lot of Fintech courses which can help you dip your toes in these deep waters.
+If you are looking to get into Fintech, there are a lot of Fintech courses that can help you dip your toes in these deep waters.
 The Fintech online courses offered by Imarticus Learning is a great place to start at.